-The Carpe Diem róse I had tasted before and was the reason I was curious to discover more.
+The Carpe Diem róse I had tasted before was the reason I was curious to discover more.

 This is the perfect róse to have on a summer’s evening for pre-dinner drinks or ideal for a Wimbledon picnic along with strawberries and Cornish cream.

-The still white Bacchus was a glorious pale colour which belied its aroma.
+The still white Bacchus was a glorious pale colour that belied its aroma.
 Fresh fruity smells of gooseberry and elderflower, reminiscent of a New Zealand Sauvignon Blanc came to mind when I tasted.
 Although it reminded me of a Sauvignon Blanc, the Bacchus displayed none of the dryness most associated with that grape.
 Simply a refreshing mouthful of a delicate, flavoursome wine – dry, but not overly so.

 The red, Pinot Noir, was delightful.
 Light, fruity and fun to drink.
 This is a wine you would definitely want to take to a party, especially if red is your favourite tipple!
 The cherry and plum characteristics are subtle, but not heavy.

 Sparkling Cornish Wines